 - Is the interest rate fixed or variable?

 - Are any prepayment options available?

 - What sorts of penalties there might be

 As a result, be sure to take your time and really put in the research when it comes to getting a mortgage.
 If you simply work with the first place you visit in Burnaby, you could be missing out on some amazing deals or offers from other providers in Burnaby.
 Not all mortgages are created equally, and it is always important to keep that in mind.

 Is the lowest mortgage rate always the best option?
 Find out here.

-When looking for a home, there are many different options at your disposal.
+When looking for a home in Burnaby, there are many different options at your disposal.
 As a result, it can feel very overwhelming.
 One way to help focus yourself and know what you should be looking for is getting a mortgage pre-approval.
 A mortgage pre-approval is when the bank has agreed to give you a specific amount of money at a specific rate based on you as a potential home buyer.
 This means they trust you to be able to afford the home and make the down payment.

 They will look at your credit, verify your income, and do a number of other things before pre-approving you for a certain amount.
 Not only will this help you understand how much you can afford, but having a mortgage pre-approval can also make you a more attractive option for sellers.
 It means you are serious and have actually taken steps beyond simply house shopping and browsing.

-Being pre-approved also means you can act quickly, which is something many sellers will appreciate.
+Being pre-approved also means you can act quickly, which is something many sellers in Burnaby will appreciate.
 While a pre-approval is not a guarantee that you will get the loan no matter what, it is a large step in the right direction.
 A mortgage pre-approval is typically good for between 60-120 days, depending on the lender.
 So be sure to not sit on your approval for too long, or it may no longer be valid.